Tuesday, August 26, 2025

 Financial Abuse

 Example: Borrowing money without repayment.
 Guilt-tripping you: "Why are you buying that?
 It's selfish to spend money on yourself."
-Subtle version: "Don't take that promotion, your family needs you."
+Subtle version: "You can’t take that promotion because your family needs you."

 Effect: Without money, it's harder to leave.